wduquette/advent/README.md

 * Details of things with which the player interacts (i.e., can he pick it up)
 * An inventory of entities contained within this entity
+* A variable set, for details that can change.
 * A Rule: under certain conditions, do something automatically.

 Thus,

-* The player has a name, a location, and an inventory.
+* The player has a name, a location, an inventory, and a variable set.
-* A room has a name a description, links, and an inventory.
+* A room has a name, a description, links, an inventory, and a variable set
-* A thing has a name, a description, a location, is marked portable, and is found in some other entity's inventory.
+* A thing has a name, a description, a location, and a variable set.
-* Scenery (an immobile thing) has a name, a description, a location, and is marked non-portable.
-* A back-story element has a description and is printed when the conditions are right (e.g., on the third turn)
+  * "Scenery" (i.e., things that are part of a room) have variable Scenery.

 The point is, these categories of things are not classes in the OOP sense.
 The Entity struct has Option<T> fields for each of the above components;